krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 this post represent one necessary step toward a more principled and scientific status quo.

-Doing so requires us to go beyond the interpretations of Little’s Law found in Lean manufacturing and embrace a more general framing—one that reflects the nature of complex systems and the dynamics of knowledge work.
+Doing so requires us to really understand the full scope of applicability of the law and embrace a more general framing—one that reflects the nature of complex systems and the dynamics of knowledge work.

 Let's now examine the evolution of this law through its various generalizations.